pedro-espinosa/matching_pennies/README.md

 This is a programme that enables participants to play a game of matching pennies against the computer.
 In this game, each player has a coin; on each round, each player decides which side of their coin to show.
 If both coins match, the participant gets a point (the 'even' player), if they don't match the computer gets a point (the 'odd' player).

 When the programme starts, the experimenter inputs the subject's ID and specifies the computer's strategy:
-  a.
-Random: Computer chooses face randomly with no bias.
+  A. Random: Computer chooses face randomly with no bias.
-  b.
-Bias towards heads
+  B. Bias towards heads
-  c.
-Bias towards tails
+  C. Bias towards tails
-  d.
-Switch from own previous decision
+  D. Switch from own previous decision
-  e.
-Choose opposite of subject's previous decision
+  E. Choose opposite of subject's previous decision
-  f.
-Choose subject's previous decision
+  F. Choose subject's previous decision
-  g.
-Assign one of the previous 6 strategies randomly
+  G. Assign one of the previous 6 strategies randomly

 Additionally, the programme automatically prints some results at the end of the game namely:
   - Final score